panoply/esthetic/docs/src/rules/global/crlf.md

 If line termination should be Windows **CRLF** (CR = Carriage Return and LF = Line Feed) format.
 By default, Unix **LF** format is used.
 Setting this value to `true` will use CRLF.

 ::: note
-If you are unsure which setting to use then leave this set to `false` - CRLF terminations are typically rare.
+If you are unsure which setting to use then leave this set to `false`
 :::

 # Rule Options